Nicholas Santora: Massino turns informant

 In October 2004, the FBI began to dig up bodies at an infamous mob graveyard in Queens, known as "The Hole".
 They were looking for the bodies of three capos killed in the Bonanno family war in 1981.
 They found the bodies of Philip Giaccone and Dominick Trinchera.
 On February 4, 2005, the name of an informant was released to the press; Joseph Massino, who hoped to save his life and his assets, as he began to cooperate sometime in late September 2004, recording conversations with acting boss, Vincent Basciano, who was also convicted and jailed in July 2007.

-Despite the testimony of Joseph Massino in 2005, Santora managed to go under the government's radar until he was indicted along with Anthony Rabito, and 17 other members of the Bonanno family, in a loansharking and illegal gambling operation that was stretching from Brooklyn to Queens, Manhattan and Staten Island, which earned $210,000 a week from January 2003 to July 2004.
+Despite the testimony of Joseph Massino in 2005, Santora managed not to be noticed by the government until he was indicted along with Anthony Rabito, and 17 other members of the Bonanno family, in a loansharking and illegal gambling operation that was stretching from Brooklyn to Queens, Manhattan and Staten Island, which earned $210,000 a week from January 2003 to July 2004.
 This was mostly because of the death of Bonanno family capo Louis Mele, who died of natural causes in a room where an illegal gambling operation was based.

 Underboss

 From 2004 to February 13, 2007, Santora was the reputed underboss of the Bonanno crime family.
 Vincent Basciano remains the reputed boss of the Bonannos, with Anthony Rabito as consigliere and Salvatore "Sal the Iron Worker" Montagna as acting boss, reporting to Basciano in prison.
 Nicholas Santora was released from the Loretto Federal Correctional Institute in southwest Pennsylvania on September 16, 2009.
 Since Santora's mistrial in 2016, he had been living with his daughter in Franklin Square, New York.
-Nicholas Santora died on October 27, 2018 at the age of 76, while awaiting a new trial.
+Nicholas Santora died on October 27, 2018, at the age of 76, while awaiting a new trial.